danielleherrington/cyclistic-project/README.md

 - **Targeted Marketing**: Create weekend and holiday packages to appeal to casual riders, particularly tourists, and leverage geo-targeting near popular recreational areas to drive membership sign-ups.

-- **Off-Peak Offers**: Highlight the benefits of membership for non-commute hours and send personalized offers to frequent casual riders.
+- **Off-Peak Offers**: Highlight the benefits of membership for non-commute hours and send personalised offers to frequent casual riders.

 - **Leisure-Focused Incentives**: Promote group membership packages and discounts at local attractions to attract casual riders looking for a more flexible and social way to use the service.